flanagansteve/Riggle/readme.md

 - [py-solc](https://github.com/pipermerriam/py-solc/): a library that helps convert your smart contract to byte-code.
 You can install via pip using "pip3 install py-solc"

-## Use
+# Use

-# Command Line Interface
+## Command Line Interface
 To use Riggle, download this repository, and write up a contract in Solidity.
-On Linux or OSX, run:
+In a terminal or command prompt, run:

     $ python3 riggle/main.py

 Riggle will prompt you for the location of your contract source, convert it to web3 deploy text, and write this resulting text to a file called deployable_contractname.txt in your contract's project directory.
-Next, it will instantiate a private development network running the ethereum protocol, create a loaded account for you to use on it, start a miner for this network, and open a console from which you can interact with this network.
+On OSX or Linux systems, it will instantiate a private development network running the ethereum protocol, create a loaded account for you to use on it, start a miner for this network, and open a console from which you can interact with this network.
 All you'll have to do is unlock your account:

     > personal.unlockAccount(eth.accounts[0], "password")